Associate Director, Communications

 - Remain attuned to each institution’s unique voice and culture

 - Help organizations simplify messages to their most essential and compelling foundation

 - Bring clarity to complex goals and projects with multiple stakeholders

 Anna’s sharp analytic skills, love of problem-solving, and passion for social justice have supported her career at the intersection of social impact and communications.
 Prior to joining Campbell & Company, she worked as a freelance writer covering politics and culture in the Northwest.
 Her writing has appeared in local publications such as Crosscut, Edible Seattle, The Seattle Globalist, and others, in addition to national publications such as The Forward and The Atlantic.
 As a research assistant at the McGill School of Social Work, Anna contributed to a body of work that informed education policy in Inuit communities of Nunavik, Quebec; in addition to research on asset-holding among low-income American families.
 Her social research has been published by The Journal of Comparative Social Work and The New America Foundation.

-A Seattle native, Anna has taught a creative writing class for women in the King County Correctional Facility in downtown Seattle, and she serves on the Board of The Seattle Globalist.
-She holds a Bachelor of Arts in International Development and Cultural Studies from McGill University and is working toward a certificate in Storytelling and Content Strategy at the University of Washington School of Professional and Continuing Education.
+A third-generation Seattleite, Anna has taught a creative writing class for women in the King County Correctional Facility in downtown Seattle, and she served on the Board of The Seattle Globalist.
+She holds a Bachelor of Arts in International Development and Cultural Studies from McGill University and in 2018, completed a certificate in Storytelling and Content Strategy at the University of Washington School of Professional and Continuing Education.
+Anna serves on Campbell & Company’s Diversity, Equity, Inclusion, and Access Task Force.